Convert your website to an app, design custom screens, engage users, and track insights — all with Twinr.

 Your Shipturtle marketplace functions perfectly in Twinr.

-However, for high volume moments, you can design bespoke screens that are native only to Twinr:
+However, for high-volume moments, you can design bespoke screens that are native only to Twinr:

 The AI from Twinr looks at customer purchasing data and can recommend: